Expert medical and surgical care in Thailand

 Pulmonary Vein Isolation (PVI) for Paroxysmal AF

 The standard first-line ablation strategy.
 All four pulmonary veins are electrically isolated from the left atrium.
-For paroxysmal AF, this alone achieves freedom from AF in 70–80% of patients at one year without antiarrhythmic drugs.
+For paroxysmal AF, this works well for many patients, with paroxysmal AF responding better than persistent AF.

 • Targets the most common AF trigger sites